dorny/paths-filter/README.md

 # What's New
+- Configure matrix job to run for each folder with changes using `changes` output
 - Improved listing of matching files with `list-files: shell` and `list-files: escape` options
 - Support local changes
 - Fixed retrieval of all changes via Github API when there are 100+ changes